 The Foundation currently offers Earth and Space Awards each year to expeditions that further the vision of “the Earth as an Oasis cared for by a space-faring civilization”.

 As well as the Earth and Space Awards the Foundation is establishing a series of separately administered awards.
 They are listed below.
-They are administered to expeditions based on applications for the annual awards, and are awarded to expeditions that fulfil the Foundation's vision.
+They are administered to exploration projects based on applications for the annual awards, and are awarded to projects that fulfill the Foundation’s vision.

 USING SPACE TO HELP MAINTAIN THE EARTH AS AN OASIS